 In Portugal, coffeehouses and pastry shops are an institution, not only for the specialties they serve but also for their history and decoration.
-And like many other metropolitan cities they once were the favourite haunt of some of the most famous literary figures in history.
+And like many other metropolitan cities, they once were the favorite haunt of some of the most famous literary figures in history.

 The Portuguese are very serious about their coffee and buy only top quality.
 So a good idea for people staying in Lisbon would be to join the locals and have breakfast in a typical café or a “pastelaria”.

 Once you enter a coffeehouse you’ll probably be overwhelmed with the wide choice of pastries on offer, but if you thought the coffee options would be easier, you were wrong!
 Coffee in Lisbon is a science and they have so many options you will probably be lost the first day.

 Don’t stay with espresso and enjoy them all:

 Uma bica: a shot of espresso, similar to Italian espresso.
 Very tasty and perfect before a long walk through Lisbon streets.
 At the north of Portugal, in Oporto, is known as “cimbalino”.

 Um café cheio/curto: um “café cheio” is an espresso filled with a bit of hot water.
 Still quite strong.
 The “curto” is a still more concentrated coffee.
 They are both served in espresso cups.